Tumor Treating Fields for Mesothelioma

 - A first-line treatment in combination with standard chemotherapy, which is pemetrexed and a platinum-based drug

-These guidelines do not mean that oncologists cannot use TTFields for other patients.
+These guidelines do not mean oncologists cannot use TTFields for other patients.
 However, it remains an uncommon therapy for mesothelioma.

 How Can Mesothelioma Patients Access TTFields?